CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 Componets used: Arduino Micro, DS1307 clock, MAX31856 temperature sensor for respective versions, and SHT85 humidity sensor

 labview.py is the script run from labview using "open python session", "python node", and "close python session".
-The function "setup" is run once and sets up the serial communication, returning a string with startup time and date.
-The "run" function returns a tuple of strings and floats with every time it is run, if the specific data is available.
+The function "setup" is run once and sets up the serial communication, returning a tuple(cluster) with startup time and date(string) and automatically selected COM-port.
+The "run" function returns a cluster of strings and floats with every time it is run, if the specific data is available.
 Otherwise, it returns previously available data.
 Current Humidity: Index 0.
 Current temperature: Index 1.
 Uptime: Index 2.
 Messages from program: Index 3.
 Humidity and temperature is float, rest is string.

 standalone.py displays temperature and humidity in an interface with a user set time interval and optional datalogging to a .txt file with timestamp, as a standalone application